julian-swart/big_rock/README.md

 - Boats can only fish from 9AM - 3PM, except Saturday this changes to 8AM - 2PM

-- The boats have to be within a certain boundary off of the North Carolina Coast and the Gulf Stream.
+- The boats have to be within a certain boundary off of the North Carolina Coast.
+They typically fish in and around the Gulf Stream in hundreds to over a thousand feet of water.
 (The winners have to pass a polyraph test)

 - Entry Fee is $25,000 to be entered into all categories (some boats don't enter into all categories)